 We will only release your child(ren) to the parent/guardian or someone else you designate.
 If someone else is to pick up your child, please notify us ahead of time.
 We must have written permission to release your child whether or not they are on your contact list.
 Please inform emergency contacts, or people designated to pick up your child, that if we do not know them, we will need to see a photo ID.
 Please Note: If there is a court order keeping one parent away from the child(ren), we must have a copy to put in the child's file.
 Otherwise, we cannot prevent the parent from picking up the child(ren).

-Rates & Fees Your rate will be on your contract and you are responsible for paying for the entire semester, monthly or weekly, depending on what was agreed upon and on the contract.
+Tuition & Fees Your tuition rate will be on your contract and you are responsible for paying for the entire semester, monthly or weekly, depending on what was agreed upon and on the contract.
 That must be decided at the time the contract is signed.
 If you need to change it, it must be done with at least two weeks’ notice.
 If paying monthly, payment must be made on or before the 1st of each month.
 If paying by semester, payment must be made on or before the first day of the semester.
 If paying weekly, payment is due Monday MORNING before drop off.

 Payments can be made with Zelle, Cash App, PayPal or cash.